Should I lease a car through my limited company or personally?

 Many small business owners are often unsure whether it’ll be more tax efficient to lease the car personally, or through their limited company.
 Choosing the wrong option could be a costly mistake, and we know that no one wants to end up paying more tax than they need.

 Unfortunately, there’s no ‘right’ answer in this situation.
 The best option depends entirely on your own circumstances, and it’s worth noting that both options have benefits and limitations.
+Before you carry on scrolling, we’d highly recommend seeing what our local Accountants can do for you.

 Now, what exactly is the difference between the two?
 Let’s take a look.